 Under Armour Verge Low GTX Review Facts

 The Verge Low GTX is Under Armour’s answer to the call for a serious trail runner.
-Jam packed with proprietary brand technology, this shoe aims to address the need for a beast shoe to handle the rigors of tough trails.
+Jam-packed with proprietary brand technology, this shoe aims to address the need for a beast shoe to handle the rigours of tough trails.
 Though there are key areas that leave some feeling dissatisfied, there seems to be an overwhelming consensus that the components are almost all in play but just need some tweaking to make this a monster of a shoe.
 And while most intend this shoe to be their go-to trail hiker or runner, some find its ability to navigate different terrains ideal for other adventures such as the slicker greens of a golf course, or the tricky natural surroundings and fairways of the disc golf course.
 With a little work, it seems Under Armour could be a force to be reckoned with and be a powerhouse in the trail runner’s realm.

 Under Armour's commitment to creating a solid trail shoe